Advantages of Exploratory Bug Testing

 During the test, testers learn and iterate constantly, and find their own way to solve problems that may occur.
 Testers can always optimize their test run – the more experienced and creative a tester is, the more bugs he or she will find.

-As the name suggests, an exploratory bug test is a functional test that encourages real-time practical thinking from the tester.
+As the name suggests, exploratory bug testing is a functional test that encourages real-time practical thinking from the tester.
 Testers decide their next steps on-the-fly and continuously adapt them as they move deeper into the software of your digital product.

 The difference between an exploratory and structured bug test